Close

 At the University of Glasgow, a wide range of disciplines apply their research to solving the climate crisis.
 For instance, in topics like:

-• The Environment: biological and chemical sensing, pollution monitoring, environmental biotechnology, biofilters for drinking water, bioremediation technologies for polluted land, coastal climate change risks, green infrastructure, landscape evolution modelling, noise pollution.
+• The Environment: biological and chemical sensing, pollution monitoring and sequestration, environmental biotechnology, biofilters for drinking water, bioremediation technologies for polluted land, coastal climate change risks, green infrastructure, landscape evolution modelling, noise pollution.

 • Renewable and Circular Resources: polymer hybrid materials and polymers from renewable resources, circular electronics, sustainable chemicals, clean energy, energy harvesting, offshore wind.
 The Glasgow Centre for Sustainable Energy is working towards the provision of energy as a service to sustainable and inclusive development, avoiding unintended environmental and societal consequences.

-• Carbon & Greenhouse Gas Emission Reductions: greenhouse-gas emissions from water treatment, CO2 capture and reactivity, CO2 mineralisation, enhanced rock weathering, energy-efficient computing, life cycle assessment, hydrogen-electric powered aircrafts, decarbonised transport.
+• Carbon & Greenhouse Gas Emission Reductions: greenhouse-gas emissions from water treatment, CO2 capture and reactivity, CO2 mineralisation, enhanced rock weathering, energy-efficient computing, life cycle assessment, hydrogen-electric powered aircrafts, decarbonised transport, cleaner technological development.

 • Digital and Systems Solutions: digital twins of biotreatment processes, LiFi technology for sustainable connectivity demands of the future, agent-based simulation, artificial intelligence, disaster risk reduction, climate change AI.